zhutao2222/java/README.md

 # java

-This is my repo of Java codes.
+This is my repository of Java codes.